linkerd/linkerd-await/README.md

 # linkerd-await

-A command-wrapper that polls linkerd for readiness until it becomes ready and only then executes a comma
+A command-wrapper that polls Linkerd for readiness until it becomes ready and only then executes a command.

 ## Usage